Mar111tiN/cellrangersnake/README.md

       * 'Pool-ID'-field can be optionally set for fastq-identifiers (not required: see above)
     + SeqAnalysis:
       * 'fastq-path': set the folder containing the fastq-files for that sample
+  * alternatively, you can use a simple tab-separated sample_sheet formatted as the `test_sample_sheet.csv` in the test folder.
+Setting a path to such a sample_sheet makes the pipeline ignore the excel sheet.
+The sample_sheet approach gives you more flexibility for files coming from different paths
 + ### the fastq-files have to be named according to bcl2fastq-convention as `[fastq-identifier]_S1_L00[Lane Number]_[Read Type]_001.fastq.gz`

 + ### ADT file